citizen010/2FA-on-command-line/README.md

 `sudo chmod +x /usr/local/bin/topt`

 ## Usage ##
-If you run it without argument, an help will be displayed:<br />
+If you run it without arguments, an help will be displayed:<br />
 `totp`
 ```
 Usage: